 \section{Design aspects}

-The four cylinder magnetically-coupled piston pump is based on the prototype developed for the application at the experiments XENON1T and nXEO \cite{e}.
+The four cylinder magnetically-coupled piston pump is based on the prototype developed for the application at the experiments XENON1T and nEXO \cite{e}.
 This prototype was first installed and operated at the gas purification system of XENON1T \cite{ff}.
-Its special magnetic arrangement allowed for a high performance xenon flow of 100\,slpm with an output differential pressure of 1.4\,bar.
+Its special magnetic arrangement, where a piston housing three ring magnets with alternating longitudinal orientation is directly coupled to an external array off three magnetic rings with opposite orientation compared to the piston, allowed for a high performance xenon flow of 100\,slpm with an output differential pressure of 1.4\,bar.
 Furthermore, its low radon emanation of ($330 \pm 60$)\,$\upmu$Bq makes it interesting for the usage in the radon removal system of XENONnT, where a radon-free xenon gas compressor is required.
 However, the prototype pump performance does not meet the desired differential pressures of $\Delta p \approx 1.5$\,bar between inlet and outlet combined with a gaseous xenon flow of $Q \approx 200$\,slpm for the novel radon removal system \cite{j}.

 Therefore, the design of the cylinders was optimized.
 One key aspect for a good performance is the coupling force $F$ of the piston.
 Assuming a constant magnetic coupling force per unit length between the permanent neodymium magnets of the outer ring and the piston of the pump the magnetic coupling force $F$ scales with the circumference $U$ and thus, with the radius $r$ of the cylinder: